You could come in contact with influenza at anytime

-- a child aged 4 years and under who has been hospitalised for a respiratory illness, or has a history of significant respiratory illness
+- Children aged 6 months to under 5 years who have been hospitalised for respiratory illness or have a history of significant respiratory illness

 If you do not have one of these eligible conditions, you still benefit from an influenza immunisation available, at a small cost.